-Many people forget that ski resorts are actually worth visiting all the time, and Sun Valley is no exception, picture-perfect summer and winter and just as pretty in spring and fall.
+Many people forget that ski resorts are actually worth visiting all the time, and Sun Valley is no exception, with a picture-perfect summer and winter that's just as pretty in the spring and fall.
 The iconic circa 1936 Sun Valley Inn is a romantic choice for twosomes seeking coziness alongside world-class mountains and amenities like a 20,000-square-foot spa.

 Lake Forest, Illinois

 Chicagoans on a time crunch can get away for a brief honeymoon in Lake Forest, a suburban destination best known for its 15th century-inspired Deer Path Inn, where the English manor house style transports to a place across the pond.
 There’s a private wine cellar for intimate dinners and a fireplace for cuddling with red wine and books.

 Indiana Dunes National Lakeshore, Indiana

 Sandy beaches are not the first thing that pops into one’s head with the word Indiana (NASCAR probably is for most), but alas, the Midwestern state has a string of them.
 On the shore of Lake Michigan is a beautiful state park with primitive and historic landscapes where camping in tents or RVs is the way to go for outdoorsy couples who feel at home under the stars.